RuchitGopani/E-commerce-Website/README.md

 ## Important

-There should one file created `db.json` in which the data will be stored.
+Before Running `server.js` one JSON file should be created `db.json` in which the data will be stored.
 `db.json` will contain two Arrays "Users" and "Charts".

 ### `npm test`